Mandelkind/RepositoryKit/README.md

 ### More Repositories

 The usage case was only the beginning and the simplest one.
 There are more repositories types, therefore, the entities might have more requirements.
-To show a more complex case, download the example, and see how I work with multiple repositories  (local storage and networking together, for a list of users in this case).
+To show a more complex case, download the example, and see how It works with multiple repositories  (local storage and networking together, for a list of users in this case).

 Here goes a list of the current repositories available (for every single repository, check what protocols are needed to implement in both, the entity and the repository):